ribru17/.dotfiles/README.md

     - This is default Vim functionality, this bullet is essentially a note-to-self
     - Also works with `gq` (though the two are slightly different)
+  - Use `<leader>sf` to Fix the Spelling of the word under the cursor
-  - Use `<leader>s` to correct the Spelling of the word under the cursor
+  - Use `<leader>si` to Ignore the Spelling of the word under the cursor (surround it with backticks)

 ### Viewing